ilya-khadykin/itandlife.today/README.md

 ## All pages
 - [x] updated favicons
 - [x] updated logo (used emoji) and site name
+- [x] added RSS icon alongside theme switcher icon with a link to main RSS feed

 ## Newsletter
 - [x] the form was removed for now